 Kansas

-Kansas doesn't offer plumbing licensing at the state level, and instead issues licenses at the local level.
-Typically, Kansas cities license plumbing apprentices, journeyman, and master plumbers.
+Statewide licensing required: Kansas doesn’t offer plumbing licensing at the state level, and instead issues licenses at the local level.
+Typically, Kansas cities license plumbing apprentices, journeymen, and master plumbers.

-The Sedgwick County Metropolitan Area Building and Construction Department (MABCD) is the licensing board responsible for issuing journeyman and master plumber licenses, as well as plumbing contractor licenses in Wichita.
+Licensing authority: The Sedgwick County Metropolitan Area Building and Construction Department (MABCD) is the licensing board for Wichita, Kansas.
 Wichita plumbers who wish to operate their own businesses need to obtain a Trade Contractors License from the MABCD board of plumbing examiners.

-The City of Topeka Development Services Division (DSD) is responsible for issuing plumbing licenses, including apprentice, journeyman, and master plumber licenses.
+Meanwhile, the City of Topeka Development Services Division is responsible for issuing plumbing licenses, including apprentice, journeyman, and master plumber licenses.
 Topeka plumbers who wish to operate their own businesses need to obtain a Trade Contractors License.

 Kentucky

-Kentucky licenses plumbers at the state level.
-It is illegal to do any plumbing work without a license in the Commonwealth of Kentucky.
+Licensing requirements: Kentucky provides journeyman and master licenses, as well as contractor registration for businesses.
 However, Kentucky does not require you to have a license to begin working and learning as a plumber’s apprentice, as long as you are directly supervised by a licensed journeyman plumber and generally supervised by a licensed master plumber.

 View the full Kentucky Plumbing Licensing Requirements.